CosmicPredator/SmartPad/README.md

 * Windows 11 Fluent Design.
 * Mica Material Support only in Windows 11.

-> Note: SmartPad can only edit text files for now.
+> Note: SmartPad can only edit `.txt` files for now.
 Future updates will support more file formats.

 #### Licensed Under GNU GPL vs License